rust-lang/rust-by-example/src/hello/print/print_debug.md

 }
 ```

-One can manually implement `fmt::Display` to control the display.
+One can manually implement `fmt::Debug` to control the display.

 ### See also: